RoelKroes/TBTracker-RX/README.md

 Just enter the ip-number in a browser and the web interface will show.
 From the web interface you can change the RX frequency and toggle the option to upload telemetry to Sondehub.
 The main webpage will autoload every 20 seconds and will show you which direction you need to go if you want to chase your balloon.

 # Versions
+v0.0.12
+- 14-MAY-2024: Solved a bug in uploading your position to sondehub every 30 minutes
+- 15-MAY-2024: Added a button in the webinterface to manually upload your position to sondehub

 v0.0.11
 - 28-JUN-2023: Added GPS debugging option in settings file
 - 28-JUN-2023: Solved: Packet is uploaded with the wrong LoRa mode text.